 This course deals with the origin and development of morals.
 Emphasis is given to an analysis of values and moral concepts, and the formation of a moral philosophy which will serve as the basis for meeting present-day problems.
-Prerequisite: Philosophy 201.
-Offered second semester.
+Offered on demand.
 3 semester hours credit.